Skip to main content

 • Adjust Step Sensitivity: In the AlterMe app, go to Settings → Preferences → Step Sensitivity and change the level.
 If steps seem too low, increase sensitivity; if too high, decrease it.
 To further enhance step detection sensitivity, select the "Expanded Detection" option in the Step Sensitivity settings.

 • Check fit & wear: The ring should fit snugly (but comfortably) on ideally your index, middle, or ring finger–with sensors facing the palm side.
 Hand positioning (e.g., holding a dog leash or phone, pushing a stroller) can have subtle effects on step detection.
+Try shifting your wearable to your other hand.
 Ensure a snug fit on your finger to maintain consistent sensor contact, as loose or shifting rings can cause inaccuracies.

 As with all biometric data, we recommend tracking your averages, and not stress if your step count is mildly off.